Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish school behaviour analysis

-However, relatively few studies on abnormal fish behaviour use trajectory analysis in aquaculture.
-This scarcity can be attributed to the limited availability of open datasets on abnormal fish behaviour and the rare occurrence of such behaviours, making data acquisition challenging.
-Moreover, fish trajectories inherently contain information about position, speed, and direction, and the definition of an abnormal trajectory may encompass multiple aspects.
-In the past decade, track-based anomaly detection methods have primarily relied on traditional clustering methods or focused on statistical models of trajectories.
-In contrast, the representation of trajectories remains an open problem \cite{shreesha2023fish, liu2023research}.
+Despite the advancements in tracking algorithms, their application to abnormal fish behaviour analysis in aquaculture remains limited.
+This scarcity can be attributed to several factors: limited availability of open datasets on abnormal fish behaviour, the rare occurrence of such behaviours making data acquisition challenging, the complexity of fish trajectories containing multi-dimensional information (position, speed, direction), and difficulty in defining `abnormal' trajectories which may encompass multiple aspects\cite{shreesha2023fish, liu2023research}.

-To address these challenges and advance aquaculture, future research should draw inspiration from the successful application of abnormal trajectory behaviour analysis methods in other fields, such as crowd and vehicle monitoring.
-By adapting these techniques to fish's unique characteristics and environments, researchers can create more powerful and flexible models for identifying and comprehending abnormal fish behaviour in various aquaculture contexts.
+To address these challenges and advance aquaculture, future research should focus on developing specialized datasets for abnormal fish behaviour in aquaculture settings, adapting advanced tracking algorithms to the unique characteristics of fish and aquatic environments, integrating domain knowledge from aquaculture experts to better define and detect abnormal behaviours, and drawing inspiration from successful applications of anomaly detection in other fields, such as crowd and vehicle monitoring.
+By focusing on these areas, researchers can create more powerful and flexible models for identifying and comprehending abnormal fish behaviour in various aquaculture contexts, leveraging the full potential of advanced tracking technologies.